uwescience/python-seminar-2015/full-project/ProjectOrganization.md

 TODO: Create a module called `verbal_autopsy_functions.py` and place it in the `src` directory.

-TODO: Define a function in it:

-counts\_per_word, which takes as inputs a data frame of verbal autopsy data and a specific word, and returns a table of this form:
+TODO: Define a function `counts_per_word` which counts the appearence of different words for every combination of site and cause of death.
+It should take as inputs a data frame in the form of the verbal autopsy data and a specific word, and returns a table of this form:

-counts\_per_word(df,word\_womb)

 |  Site      | Cause of Death| Times word_fever is mentioned|